|

 This enables one to compare the speed of computing function

-values in double to the speed of the derivative computations.
+to the speed of the derivative computations.

 (It is often useful to divide the speed of the derivative computation by

-the speed of the function evaluation in double.)
+the speed of the function evaluation in double

 package

-is profile,
+is profile

 the CppAD package is compiled and run with profiling to aid in determining